Trade Gold Trading

 Strategy

 To be a successful gold trader you need to create a strategy.
 There is not one set strategy that is good for all traders.
-But Rather, each trader needs to develop their own strategy.
+But Rather, each and every trader needs to develop their own strategy.

 Gold Analysis is the most widely used strategy in the market and is used to decide the entry and exit points.

-Market movements have identifiable repeating price patterns that have been studied over many years providing a thorough understanding of these market trends and how they can be used to form the basis of a good gold strategy.
+Market movements have identifiable repeating price patterns that have been studied over many years providing a thorough understanding of these market trends & how they can be used to form the basis of a good gold strategy.

 There are many Trading Analysis tools available provided to facilitate this study

 The beginner trader is advised to study each Trading Analysis tool separately to get working knowledge of the concepts & application for each Trading Analysis study.
 Once you understand one Trading Analysis method, keep on using it while studying others.
-Each Trading Analysis tool tends to combine well when used with other Trading Analysis Tools.
+Each Analysis tool tends to combine well when used with other Trading Analysis Tools.

 Support & resistance levels are also used in many strategies.
-Support is defined as the level that is repeatedly seen as the bottom (floor) - when the price reaches this level it tends to bounce.
+Support is defined as the level that is repeatedly seen as the bottom (floor) - when the price reaches this level it will tend to bounce.
 Resistance level is the ceiling, the upper boundary (ceiling) that trading price rarely trades above.

 If price crosses above simple moving average then it will keep on heading up.

-Gold Traders use two or more Trading Analysis studies to determine when to open an order when both Trading Analysis indicators support the same direction.
-If several Trading Analysis indicators show that the market is moving towards a particular direction the a trader can trade with more reassurance than when he is only relying on one Trading Analysis indicator.
+Gold Traders use two or more Analysis studies to determine when to open an order when both Trading Analysis indicators support the same direction.
+If several Analysis indicators show that the market is moving towards a particular direction the a trader can trade with more reassurance than when he is only relying on one Trading Analysis indicator.

 Fundamental analysis should also be used together to reinforce Trading Analysis findings, or vice versa.
 A trader should ideally take into account two or more Trading Analysis indicators when developing a Strategy.